Bridges (Gil Scott-Heron and Brian Jackson album): "We Almost Lost Detroit"

-The song "We Almost Lost Detroit", which shares its title with the 1975 John G. Fuller book of the same name, recounts the story of the nuclear meltdown at the Enrico Fermi Nuclear Generating Station in Frenchtown Township near Monroe, Michigan, in 1966.
+The song "We Almost Lost Detroit", which shares its title with the 1975 John G. Fuller book of the same name, recounts the story of the nuclear meltdown of Fermi 1 at the Enrico Fermi Nuclear Generating Station in Frenchtown Township near Monroe, Michigan, in 1966.
 It was performed at the No Nukes concert in September 1979 at Madison Square Garden.
 This song was also contributed to the No Nukes album in November 1979 and No Nukes concert film in May 1980.